bigb123/geopoints-datastructure-tester/README.md

 # geopoints-datastructure-tester

-Program to test which data structure is more time-effective
+Program to test data structures aiming on time and memory effectiveness